-SCITUATE, MA (WHDH) - With another nor’easter striking New England, coastal communities battered by previous storms are prepared for round three of winter weather.
+SCITUATE, MASS.
+(WHDH) - With another nor’easter striking New England, coastal communities battered by previous storms are prepared for round three of winter weather.

 The National Weather Service issued a blizzard warning for coastal Massachusetts.